 day trip to Plymouth Massachussetts

 You also get the most amazing views of the Plymouth harbor here along with some monuments.

-If you’re driving into Plymouth, there is metered parking on the street, and a few free parking spots in the area.
+If you’re driving into Plymouth, there is metered parking on the street and a few free parking spots in the area.
+There is also a small gift shop located here where you can find some Plymouth souvenirs.

+day trip to Plymouth Massachussetts